On the simplest simply connected rational homology $7$-spheres that are not $2$-connected: Classify -like manifolds and -like manifolds

-In this section we further study the obstruction $\theta\left(W,\psi\right)$, determine when it is elementary and prove Theorem \ref{Theorem: main}, Statement 1, showing that invariant $\lambda$ is a diffeomorphism invariant of $\mathcal{G}_{3}(\mathrm{Wu})$-like manifolds.
 For this purpose we first recall the definition of an element being elementary, then we further identify the groups and homomorphisms occurring in the representative of $\theta\left(W,\psi\right)$.
-Besides, we also need certain Arf type invariant.
-It is briefly introduced in this section, and a more detailed discussion of well-definedness and properties are postponed to Section \ref{Section: Arf inv}.
+Besides, we also need certain Arf type invariant, and a detailed discussion of definition and properties are postponed to Section \ref{Section: Arf inv}.